Children & Grief

 WAYS YOU CAN HELP

 Sometimes children will try to protect the adults in their lives by not wanting to ask them too many questions or talk too much about the loss.
 They might worry about upsetting others by asking questions or by verbalizing their feelings.
 But exploring the emotions of grief is important for children, just as it is for adults.
 That is why children can frequently benefit by talking to a therapist outside the family so they can comfortably ask questions and share their feelings.
 Angela Hospice’s children’s grief counselor may be of benefit at this time.

 Providing structure and following daily routines is often very helpful for the child.
 Children need permission from the important adults in their lives to grieve at their own pace.

-To schedule an appointment with our children’s grief counselor, call our Bereavement Team at 734.779.6690.
+Families members of Angela Hospice patients can also schedule an appointment with our children’s grief counselor.
+Call our Grief Care team at 734.779.6690.